Aristotle Model of Communication: diagram and an example

 Aristotle Model of Communication: this article provides a practical explanation of the Aristotle Model of Communication.
-After reading, you’ll understand the basics of this powerful communication tool.
+The article contains the definition of the Aristotle Model of Communication, and example of the diagram and practical tips.
+Enjoy reading!

 What is Aristotle Model of Communication?
 The explanantion